LinPsPs/StockTradingSystem/README.md

 # CSE 305 Final Project
+Team:

+Zhengyu Wu ID:111601422

+Team Member2

+Team Member3

 ## General Description
-We use an online server as our database, you can access our datebase with IP: 107.155.113.86:3306, Database name: STOCKSYSTEM, user name: cse305, password: CSE305XYZ
+※We use an online server as our database, you can access our datebase with IP: 107.155.113.86:3306, Database name: STOCKSYSTEM, user name: cse305, password: CSE305XYZ (But it will be unesscary)

-This project use JDBC connected with SQL database.
-In this database, Three different person identities will manipulate differnet data inside the database.
-The interface for this project are coded by HTML, and some parts has been modified.
+This project use JDBC connected with SQL database and Bootstrap to simulate an online stock trading experience.
+Three different person identitie will manipulate differnet data accorss the database.
+The interface for this project are coded by Bootstrap 4 with Java Servelt.
+Final website file wiill be Jsp.war and host by Tomcat.

+## In order to use the website you need following the steps below
-## Test case 1: Sign up
+## Step 1: Sign up
-You should firstly sign up at least 3 accounts in our online stock trading system - customer, customer representive, manager.

-It's worth noting that the customer accounts are created by the customer representive.
+You should sign up as a Manager in order to added a Customer Representative, or you can directly sign up as a Customer Representative

+Note: Customer can only be added as a Customer Representative

+## Step 2: Login
+You can login by using email and password from step 1

+or

-We have already created 3 test accounts, they are
+You can use test accounts that we have created, they are

 1. *Alice: Manager*  Email: alice.manager@test.com Password: test
 2. *John: Customer Rresentative*    Email: john.cr@test.com Password: test
 3. *Howard: Customer* Email: howard.customer@test.com Password: test

-## Test case 2: Place order
-We load 6 stocks for test.
-All stocks have an initial stock price history with change date 2019-05-01 00:00:00

-In trailing stop case, the number in the textfield means 100% minus that number.
-For example, if you put 5 in that textfield, it means sell this stock when the price become equal or lower 95% of or original price.

-#some information

-1. The login information is avaliable in dao classes, but user and password still provided in the upper.

-2. The user interface has been modified.

-3. For invalid inputs, we provided input inspection to prevent invalid inputs, please make sure you fallow the format we provided.
+## Step 3: Dashboard
+Now you are in the dashboard, you can simple click any option you want to start an online trading experience.

+#Added Features

+1. Manager now can use add stock function, which means (TA) don't have to use database to manuliy add stocks.

+2. Added Signup function

+3. Added a new index page for UI

+4. UI improvements across the website,i.e, login,manager home,customer home,.etc